You're logged in as |

 Probability

-Three approved 1000-level or higher CSCI courses, which cannot include arts/policy/humanities courses 113
+Three approved 1000-level or higher CSCI courses, which must be technical CS courses.
+103

 Additional Requirements – 1 course1